cvicens/spring-boot-fruit-service/02-adding-isitio.md

 It should around 0+ seconds

-## Adding a CB
+## Adding a Circuit Breaker to our service

-Let's break the service
+Circuit Breaking configuration is set at the DestinationRule level.

 ```sh
 cat << EOF | oc -n ${DEV_PROJECT} apply -f -